wandb/wandb/README.md

 <details>
 <summary>🌊 TensorFlow</summary>

-The simplest way to log metrics in TensorFlow is by logging `tf.summary` with our TensorFlow logger:
+The simplest way to log metrics in TensorFlow is by logging `tf.summary` with the W&B TensorFlow logger:

 ```python
 import wandb